-Are you looking for activities that develop and enhance the interpersonal intelligence in your child?
-If yes, here is our list of 11 activities for developing interpersonal intelligence in children.
-This list of 11 interpersonal intelligence activities was developed after a fair amount of research and is most suited for young children (preschool, pre-primary and kindergarten).
-While a few of these activities are best suited for a classroom, there are a lot of activities which can be done outside of a classroom as well.
-We are confident that you will find them useful if you follow the methodology suggested by us.
+Are you looking for activities that develop and enhance the interpersonal skills of your child?
+If yes, here is a list of 11 interpersonal intelligence activities for kids.
+This list of activities has been developed after a fair amount of research and is most suited for young children (preschool, pre-primary and kindergarten).
+We are confident that you will find them useful.
+Scroll past the activities to understand in-depth about interpersonal intelligence.

 - Regular Household Chores